RWS/studio-api-docs/apiconcepts/translationmemory/doing_translation_memory_lookups.md

 ```
 ***

-The full function for returning the filter expression thus looks as shown below:
+The full helper method for returning the filter expression looks like this:

 # [C#](#tab/tabid-7)
 ```cs